mills-lab/Scoval/README.md

 ## SOP to generate final callset
-1. split the bam file into the single-cell bams by the cell barcode
+1. split the bam file into the single-cell bams by the cell barcode.
 The duplicates, low-quality and supplementary alignments should be filtered out from the original bam file.
 The example command lines are:
 ```
 samtools view -bh -F 3840 input_sorted_bam > output_filtered_bam